diabolo/dotfiles/README.markdown

 ## what's inside

-A lot of what's inside is just aliases: `gs` for `git status`, `gl` for `git pull --rebase --prune`, for example.
+A lot of what's inside is just aliases.
 You can browse the `aliases.zsh` files in each topic directory.
 There's also a collection of scripts in `bin` you can browse.
 A few notable ones:

 ###rails
 - `s` pings your system for any running Rails apps, and `deathss` will then